zilexa/Homeserver/maintenance-tasks/README.md

 ### Manual Maintenance
 Only required if:
 - The Monthly Email asks you to reboot --> go and reboot.
 If you do this via SSH, remember you still need to login.
-- The Monhtly Email shows you are hitting your storage limit --> tell users to cleanup or replace/add drives.
+- The Monthly Email shows you are hitting your storage limit --> tell users to cleanup or replace/add drives.
-- The Mohthly Email shows scrub errors for a certain filesystem --> follow steps here:
+- The Monthly Email shows scrub errors for a certain filesystem --> follow steps here:
 - Besides the Monthly Email, your server will also email you if your drives are starting to get old.
 For this purpose, *smartd* is enabled, regularly performing S.M.A.R.T. tests for your storage drives and monitoring drive temperature.
 An email will be sent if drive S.M.A.R.T. values change or if a drive temperature is rising above 60 C. While this email might contain errors for certain drives, best is to Google those errors and see if it can be ignored.
 - you want to update to a newer Linux Kernel: Apps Menu > Manjaro Settings > Kernel > select the latest LTS version, install and reboot.